siyap304/Human-Activity-Recognition/README.md

 * Ensure the phone is placed in the same position for all the activities.
 * Ensure the phone is in the same alignment during the activity as changing the alignment will change the data collected and will affect the model's performance.
 * Ensure to have atleast 10s of data per file for training.
 As the data is collected at 50Hz, you will have 500 data samples.

-### **NOTE:-**
-1. Show your results in a Jupyter Notebook or an MD file.
-If you opt for using an MD file, you should also include the code.
-2. If you wish you can use the scikit-learn implementation of Decision Tree for the Mini-Project.